XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BBH/README.md

 ## TOTAL_BC Stage

 The `TOTAL_BC` stage solves the full XCTS system of equations consistently and all at once.
-The only thing that distiguishes `TOTAL_BC` from `ECC_RED` is that, by default, `TOTAL_BC` fixes the variable `global_omega` using the quasi-equilibrium assumption of `Madm == Mkomar` where as `ECC_RED` uses userdefined values or 3.5PN estimates of the `global_omega` and `adot`.
+The only thing that distinguishes
+`TOTAL_BC` from `ECC_RED` is that, by default, `TOTAL_BC` fixes the variable `global_omega` using the quasi-equilibrium assumption of `Madm == Mkomar` where as `ECC_RED` uses user-defined values or 3.5PN estimates of the `global_omega` and `adot`.
 However, when running a new initial data sequence, the `global_omega` is initially fixed in the `TOTAL_BC` stage (you can see the control enabled within the `initial_bbh.info` file) using the initial 3.5PN estimate.